DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 Start B1 exercises

-Many think: “If I learn enough words, I will understand texts.”
-That is only partly true.
-Good reading comprehension depends simultaneously on three factors.
+Many think: “If I learn enough words, I will understand texts."
+This is only partly true.
+Good reading comprehension depends on three factors at the same time.

 🧠